fluxio/flux-sdk-js/docs/tutorial/Chapter-2.md

 ## <a id="instantiating-the-flux-3d-viewport"></a>Instantiating the Flux 3D Viewport

 In order to create a viewport, we will need to include a reference to the viewport script.
-Insert the following code just below the config.js script tag in index.html:
+Insert the following code just below the config.js script tag in `index.html`:

+{% label %}index.html{% endlabel %}
 ```html
 ...
 <script src="js/config.js"></script>